PC components explained: how to create the best computer components list

-Knowing how to build a PC is only half the battle.
-The whole process of picking the best processor, graphics card, motherboard, memory, storage, power supply and PC case may seem daunting – but all it really takes is a bit of planning and research.
+Knowing how to build a PC is only half the struggle.
+The process of choosing the best processor, graphics card, motherboard, RAM, storage, power supply and PC case can be intimidating – but all it really takes is a bit of planning and research.

 The budget